Sunday, 2 November 2025

 for those familiar with Gretsch guitars

 The Falcon version of the Synchromatic has sealed Grover Machine heads installed and it is a shame that on the Nashville model that they didn't instal sealed Machine Heads rather than the open back ones as used on the Electromatics in budget form and Waverley Grover ones on the professional level guitars.
-These open back Tuners do nothing for the guitar and Gretsch should continue with either better quality units or go over to sealed units in my view.

-The cheaper Streamliner guitars have sealed heads and they are nice and smooth and I wonder why Gretsch persists with the open back machine heads on these lower end guitars, I changed the open back heads on my Korean made 5420T to sealed types and the difference in operation and sound is obvious and I will change my Chinese 5420T heads over to locking ones in time.
+I changed the open back heads on my Korean made 5420T to sealed types and the difference in operation and sound is obvious and I will change my Chinese 5420T heads over to sealed locking ones in time.

-Gold hardware is used on this range, with the addition of the metal jack base plate, Filtertrons and typical 3 way 'Electromatic' switching with Tone and Volume pots.
+Gold hardware is used on this new range, with the addition of the metal jack base plate, Filtertrons and typical 3 way 'Electromatic' switching with Tone and Volume pots.

 The Filtertrons on the Synchromatic guitars are plain cover types

-You'll have noticed that the Synchromatic guitars feature Filtertron pickups, I recall a special limited edition run of 5120 guitars in orange finish that were factory fitted with chrome Filtertrons.
-This was a modification that many 5120 owners were already doing, me included!
+I recall a special limited edition run of 5120 guitars in orange finish that were factory fitted with chrome Gretsch Filtertrons possibly in Japan for Thomann Music.
+This was a modification that many 5120 owners at the time were already doing, me included!

-The Filtertrons on these Synchromatic guitars are the 'fixed' height Gretsch Filtertrons - unlike the 5420T guitars which have FT5E pickups with height adjustments by screws at the ends of the pickups, the Synchromatic Filtertrons are the original 'fixed to the body' type units that you'd find on a 6120 or similar, the only adjustment they have is by using spacer gaskets under the Bezels or by adjusting the pole piece screws to nearer the strings.
-(Although I did modify my 5120 with Filtertrons to have sprung adjuster screws at the ends of the pickups).
+The Filtertrons on these Synchromatic guitars are the 'fixed' height Gretsch Filtertrons - unlike the 5420T guitars which have FT5E pickups with height adjustments by screws at the ends of the pickups, the Synchromatic Filtertrons are the original 'fixed to the body' type units that you'd find on a 6120 or similar.

 The hardware on the Synchromatic features a new 'V' Bigsby B6C type unit which is a step up from the old cast alloy B60 used on the Electromatics, although the Bigsby on these new Synchromatics is a new tooling.
 I would if I owned one, likely buy a Gretsch by Bigsby B6C as an aftermarket part and instal that as they are great and look better in my view.
+My 5420T guitars now have B6C Bigsby units which are a great improvement.

 The 24.6" scale length of the Nashville is true to the 6120 guitars, as is the Falcon guitar's 25.5" scale length to the original Falcon.